Rise 360 Accessibility Conformance Report

 Not Applicable

-Rise 360 doesn't have an alternative user interface that functions as assistive technology.
-All learners use the same interface, which supports assistive technologies, such as screen readers and magnifiers.
+Rise 360 does not have an alternative interface that functions as assistive technology.
+All learners use the same interface, which supports assistive technologies like screen readers and magnifiers.

 503.4 User Controls for Captions and Audio Description